opendxl/opendxl-domaintools-service-python/doc/sdk/configuration.rst

     **General**

-        The ``General``  section is used to specify the DomainTools API User and API Key ...
+        The ``General``  section is used to specify the DomainTools API User and API Key:

         +------------------------+----------+--------------------------------------------------------------------+
         | Name                   | Required | Description                                                        |